micro-nova/AmpliPi/docs/DEVELOPING.md

 1. ssh into the AmpliPi with `ssh pi@amplipi.local`, the default password is raspberry (you can change it to whatever)
 1. Change directory to the development root `~/amplipi-dev` (this is where `deploy` put the software)
-1. To run the amplipi server in debug mode over an ssh connection, run `./scripts/run_debug_webserver` it will run a debug webserver on [amplipi.local:5000](http://amplipi.local:5000).
+1. To run the amplipi server in debug mode over an ssh connection, run `./scripts/dev/run_debug_webserver` it will run a debug webserver on [amplipi.local:5000](http://amplipi.local:5000).
-1. Restart amplipi service (it was stopped by `./scripts/run_debug_webserver`) with `systemctl --user restart amplipi`.
+1. Restart amplipi service (it was stopped by `./scripts/dev/run_debug_webserver`) with `sudo systemctl restart amplipi`.

 ## Developing on an AmpliPi Controller over SSH
 1. Make a git checkout at `~/amplipi-dev` using `git checkout https://github.com/micro-nova/AmpliPi ~/amplipi-dev` (you may need to delete `amplipi-dev` if it already exists)
 1. Change directory to amplipi-dev `cd ~/amplipi-dev`
 1. Make changes using your favorite editor
-1. To run the amplipi server in debug mode, run `./scripts/run_debug_webserver` it will run a debug webserver on [amplipi.local:5000](http://amplipi.local:5000).
+1. To run the amplipi server in debug mode, run `./scripts/dev/run_debug_webserver` it will run a debug webserver on [amplipi.local:5000](http://amplipi.local:5000).
 1. Once you are comfortable with your changes, run `./scripts/configure.py --python-deps --os-deps --display --web`.
 This will install any required dependencies and reconfigure the amplipi web and display services.

 ## Developing on an AmpliPi Controller remotely using vscode